FormidableLabs/react-native-zephyr/docs/default-handlers.md

 # Default Handlers

-Perhaps the biggest perk of using Style Buddy is that it provides a suite of style "style classes" out of the box that you can use to style your UI elements.
+Perhaps the biggest perk of using Zephyr is that it provides a suite of style "style classes" out of the box that you can use to style your UI elements.
 The available style classes are created from the set of default "style handlers" (outlined here) and your theme.

-This page outlines the available style classes shipped with Style Buddy out of the box.
+This page outlines the available style classes shipped with Zephyr out of the box.
 The examples here are using [the default theme](./default-theme.md) with no customizations, but see [Extending the Theme](./extending-the-theme.md) for more info on how to customize the theme.
 Also note that these docs indicate which styles classes are "[overridable](#overrides)" using the `[x]` syntax.

 ## Overrides